Annual Projects and Activities

 Denys was one of the first members of the Bath Community Revitalization Committee (BCRC).
 He cared deeply about beauty and our Village.
 It was his hope that funds raised by BCRC for physical improvement would cover the cost of beautifying the appearance of the bridge over the brook at the western entrance to Bath.
 Just a few months before his death of multiple myeloma in 2010, Denys bought and planted all the Spirea shrubs along the north side of the bridge.
 After his death, to honour him, his friends and admirers contributed funds to BCRC, now entrusted by the Bath Gardening Club, to develop this garden for the public in his memory.

 Located at Loyalist Park on Main Street, the Sunday Market operates from early May to mid-October.
-Vendor information is posted on our website in early spring.
+Vendor information is posted on the Market’s website.

 Plant Sale